erf-model/ERF/Docs/sphinx_doc/Verification.rst

 Potential flow over a semi-cylinder
 ----------------------------------------
 The potential flow over a semi-cylinder problem tests the terrain feature in two dimensions and the effectiveness of sponge zones in preventing spurious reflections.
-This is a classic text book problem which `Exact Spiral`_
+This is a classic text book problem which has an `Exact Spiral`_

 .. _`Exact Spiral`: https://en.wikipedia.org/wiki/Potential_flow_around_a_circular_cylinder